 This is a physical education activity course that is designed for people with any type of arthritis.
-Participants are led by a trained instructor who has been certified by the National Arthritis Foundation to provide well researched gentle land-based exercises that will benefit those who live with arthritis.
+Participants are led by a trained instructor that will provide well researched gentle land-based exercises to benefit those who live with arthritis.
 This is a one credit hour course.